Heqin: Qing dynasty

+Similar practices outside of China

 Vietnam

-The Lý, Trần, Hồ dynasties ruled Dai Viet (Vietnam) in a succession of heqin alliances.

-Lý, Trần, Hồ dynasties

-The Lý dynasty married its princesses off to regional rivals to establish alliances with them.
-The Lý family married one of their princesses (Lý Chiêu Hoàng) to a member of the Trần (Chen 陈) clan, Trần Thái Tông.
-This then enabled the Trần to topple the Lý and establish their own Trần dynasty.
+The Lý dynasty married its princesses off to chieftains of the local clans in the northern mountains and regional rivals to establish alliances with them, such as Princess Ngoạm Thiềm was married to the warlord Nguyễn Nộn.

 The Tran dynasty engaged in a similar practice, marrying Tran princesses to regional allies.
-Later, the Hồ family, which was also of Chinese origin, established the Hồ dynasty, taking power after having a Tran princess marry one of their members, Hồ Quý Ly.
-A Lý princess also married into the Ho family.

-Nguyen lords
+There were two cases: Princess An Tư was married to the Mongol prince Toghon and Princess Huyền Trân who married to King Jaya Simhavarman III of Champa.

 The Cambodian King Chey Chettha II married the Vietnamese Nguyễn lord Princess Nguyễn Thị Ngọc Vạn, a daughter of Lord Nguyễn Phúc Nguyên, in 1618.
 In return, the king granted the Vietnamese the right to establish settlements in Mô Xoài (now Bà Rịa), in the region of Prey Nokor—which they colloquially referred to as Sài Gòn, and which later became Ho Chi Minh City.

-Joseon
+Korea

-After the Qing conquest of Joseon, Joseon Korea was forced to give several of their royal princesses as concubines to the Qing regent Prince Dorgon, an ethnic Manchu.
-In 1650, Dorgon married the Korean Princess Uisun (義順).
-She was a collateral branches of the Korean royal family, and daughter of Yi Gae-yun (李愷胤).
-Dorgon married two Korean princesses at Lianshan.
+After the Qing invasion of Joseon, Joseon Korea was forced to give several of their princesses as concubines to the Qing Prince Regent Dorgon, an ethnic Manchu.
+In 1650, Dorgon married Princess Uisun (義順).
+She came from a collateral branch of the royal family, and was the daughter of Yi Gae-yun (李愷胤).
+Dorgon is said to have married two Korean princesses at Lianshan.